A modern tram system combined with local and rural feeder buses and with adequate provision for cycling makes a transport system that works.

 The school run

-Because trams are cheap, reliable and frequent, parents trust them to take their children to school even if several changes have to be made.
+Because trams are cheap, reliable and frequent – 6 to 2 minutes, throughout much of the day, parents trust them to take their children to school even if several changes have to be made.
 Trams cannot simply be cancelled like a bus.

 12 European Heritage cities have overhead wires and no one complains about them, and neither did the previous Bathonians complain about their wires – they loved their tram system.
 It seems a small price to pay to go back to Bath’s actual heritage transport system complete with overhead wires to avoid the much worse and distinctly un-heritage traffic snarl ups of today.
 People who have travelled in continental trammed cities report they create a pleasant and attractive feel, in an of themselves.